Lewis County Vehicle Impound Guide

 Once you have your vehicle back, take these steps:

-Report the damage to the impound lot manager immediately and file a written complaint.
+- Report Damage to the Lot Manager in Writing: Report the damage to the impound lot manager immediately and file a written complaint before you drive away.